What to Put on a Resume (Ranked by What ATS Reads First)

 This is the simplest section on your resume — and one of the easiest to get wrong.
 Your header should include your full name, professional title (matching the job you are applying for), phone number, professional email address, LinkedIn URL, and city/state.
 That is it.

 The most critical technical detail: place your contact information in the document body, not in the header or footer region.
-Many ATS parsers cannot read content placed in document headers.
-A 2026 study found that 12% of applications are lost because contact details were in the header region — making the applicant effectively anonymous in the system.
+Many ATS parsers cannot read content placed in document headers or footers, which can make your application effectively anonymous in the system.

 What to include: